-Our Canbeera Explorer tour takes you to three great craft breweries across the Capital and two awesome craft beer pubs.
+Our Canbeera Explorer tour takes you to three great craft breweries across the Capital and an awesome craft beer pub.
 Includes transportation, lunch and plenty of fresh craft beer and cider!

 Our Canbeera Explorer tour takes you to three great craft breweries across the Capital and an awesome craft beer pub.